 A sport like baseball, requiring high levels of athleticism at a tp-flight level, is not a fitness-centric activity for the general participant.

 On the other hand, a sport like boxing will get you very fit even if you never step into a ring.

 So how do you get a sport-specific certification when none of the main agencies like ISSA, ACE, or NASM don’t exactly offer them?

 For that, you need to examine the governing body of the sport in question.

 Depending on what level of the sport you are coaching, there is usually a regulatory body in charge of approving and verifying the coaches and managers that handle the teams and athletes.

 For instance, using the example of European soccer again, to be a manager, you need to certify by obtaining the UEFA Certificate in Football Management.

-In more local football terms, if you wanted to be an NFL coach, you would certify with the USA Football Coach Certification.
+In more local football terms, if you wanted to be an NFL coach, you would be certified with the USA Football Coach Certification.

 Sports Coach Job Description

 Sports coaching job opportunities are almost boundless when it comes to options.

 Besides the different sports you can choose, there’s also a high variance in the athleticism and leagues you could engage with.

 To look at a rudimentary example, you’d be able to coach high school sports teams and physical education.

 This would require you to have an educational background in teaching since you’re dealing with kids in a learning environment.

 Even high school sports coaching can place many demands, pressure, and expectations.

 It is at this level that future athletes are initially discovered and form the foundation for what could be professional talent and skill.

 That means sports coaching is a serious commitment whichever way you cut it.

 So what will your job look like as a sports coach?